p4-team/ctf/2018-06-23-google-ctf/web_catchat/README.md

 We automatically join a random channel, and we can use the link with room number to invite more people to the chat.
 The whole chat is implemented in javascript and apart from [client code](client.js) we also get [server code](server.js).

-The chat, apart from obvious message sending function, has also some special commands:
+The chat, besides the obvious message sending function, has also some special commands:

 - `/name YourNewName` - Change your nick name to YourNewName.
 - `/report` - Report dog talk to the admin.